algolia/docsearch/docs/README.md

 You can also use mixins or include other files from the layouts.

-_Note that the current layout logic is quite simple and might not handle complex recursive cases, but should be enough for simple cases._
+_Note that the current layout logic is simple and might not handle complex recursive cases, but should be enough for simple cases._

 ## CSS